tamirdresher/covidtrackingfinal/README.md

 <b>Dtos:</b></br>
 We used Dtos (Data transfer objects) to handle Object creation and data transfer in a safe and agreed manner.</br>
-Each area has its own Dtos and they are used accross the project to create links and provide correct connections.</br>
+Each area has its own Dtos and they are used across the project to create links and provide correct connections.</br>

 <b>Entities:</b></br>
 The entities represent each Entity's formal implementation.</br>